KRFOSS/kali-docs/nethunter/nethunter-kernel-7-config-6/index.md

 ### USB Gadget support

-USB Gadget support is only possible with patched kernels on 3.x kernels.
+USB Gadget support is only possible with patches on 3.x kernels.

 Please refer to [patching kernel](nethunter-kernel-1-patching/) page.